<< If you enjoy this article, please consider sharing!! It really helps the site get noticed and is much appreciated 🙂

 - Sennheiser HD 600/650.
 I’ve talked about these ad nausea, but they really are some of the most reliable headphones on the planet, and have been since 1997 and 2003 respectively.
 Sennheiser HD 600 vs. 650.
 The HD 600’s are known more for being the go to mixing/reference headphone, but because of that they also get numerous acclaim as a great Jazz/Classical/Symphony can.
 The best headphones for Jazz.
 The difference between the two is subtle: The 600 is more neutral overall, while the 650 has a meatier bass and is more mellow/laid back.
 Both have been accused of being veiled.
 What is the Sennheiser veil?
 That said, the HD600’s represent everything you need as a beginning audiophile headphone, and may be your end game depending on your propensity to blow money. 😛 Learn more: Sennheiser HD600 Review!

-- Sennheiser HD 800.
-These $1500 cans can only shine with the proper amplification.
+- Sennheiser HD 800/800S.
+These cans can only shine with the proper amplification.
 Just know that ahead of time.
-How to choose a headphone amp.
+How to choose a headphone amp!
 With the right one paired, they truly shine, but have been accused of being too harsh in the treble, which is odd considering their younger brothers (600 & 650) had the opposite problem according to some.
 The best headphone amp for the Sennheiser HD 800.
+The good news is that Sennheiser listened to user feedback and tamed the treble with the inclusion of the new HD800S.

 Planar Magnetic Offerings

 - The HIFIMAN HE400i.
 Great for pretty much any genre.
 If you’re confused about what the heck Planar Magnetic means, check this out: What is a headphone driver?
 Also, check out my official HIFIMAN HE400i REVIEW!